 10. Zurich, Kansas

-It’s no Switzerland, but Zurich is just fun to say.
-The Kansas town is another small American community worth checking out.
-In the late-1800s, the Union Pacific Railroad was routed just south of town.
+It’s no Switzerland, but this small American community (with a population of just under 100) is worth checking out.
+In the late 1800s, the Union Pacific Railroad was routed just south of town, which was named Zurich by a Swiss couple who settled on the plains in the mid 1800s.

 Nearest Airport: Salina Municipal Airport (SLN)